Islamorada 31st Annual Island Fest –

 Saturday & Sunday, April 1 & 2, 2023

 The Islamorada Chamber of Commerce

-Presented by the Islamorada Chamber of Commerce, the two-day Island Fest will offer live music, gourmet cuisine, vintage cars, and plenty of fine art and craft.
-The festival takes place on Saturday and Sunday, April 10 & 11, 2021, at Founders Park.
+Presented by the Islamorada Chamber of Commerce, the two-day Island Fest will offer live music, gourmet cuisine, vintage cars, and plenty of fine art and crafts.
+The festival takes place on Saturday and Sunday, April 1 & 2, at Founders Park.

 Admission to Island Fest is free and on-site parking is available for a $5 donation.
 The Islamorada Chamber of Commerce encourages the public to “Keep the Scene Green” and bring your own reusable drink container to reduce plastic use during the event.
 Events will take place rain or shine.
 Plan to bring your own lawn chairs and blankets for a comfortable, fun-filled day.
 For more information, call the Islamorada Chamber of Commerce at 305.664.4503.